borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - new repository and locking implementation based on borgstore project

+  - borgstore is a key/value store in python, currently supporting file:, sftp:,
+    rclone: and s3:/b2: backends.
-  - borgstore is a key/value store in python, currently supporting file:, sftp: and rclone: backends. borgstore backends are easy to implement, so there might be even more in future.
+    borgstore backends are easy to implement, so there might be even more in future.
   - borg uses these to implement file: and ssh: repos and (new) sftp: and